honestbleeps/Reddit-Enhancement-Suite/README.md

 - XPI/	NOTE: An XPI is a Firefox addon...
 This is compiled using the Addon SDK.
 	This directory contains the following:

-  - lib/main.js - this is firefox's sort of "background page" for RES, like what chrome has, but just a JS file
+  - lib/main.js - this is Firefox's sort of "background page" for RES, like what Chrome has, but just a JS file

   - data/jquery-1.6.4.min.js - jquery 1.6.4!